Elias Seppänen: Formula Regional European Championship

-In 2021 Seppänen progressed to the Formula Regional European Championship, partnering Nico Göhler and fellow Finn Patrik Pasma at KIC Motorsport.
+In 2021, Seppänen progressed to the Formula Regional European Championship, partnering Nico Göhler and fellow Finn Patrik Pasma at KIC Motorsport.
 He scored his first point in the second race of the first round of the season in Imola.
-After seven events, the Finn left the series, which landed him 24th overall by season's end.
+After seven events, Seppänen left the series, which landed him 24th overall by season's end.

 Sportscar career

 The 2022 season saw Seppänen switch to GT machinery, as he would compete for Mann-Filter Team Landgraf in the ADAC GT Masters, driving a Mercedes-AMG GT3 Evo alongside Frank Bird.
 With a best race finish of fourth, the duo finished 21st in the drivers' standings.
 Seppänen remained with Landgraf in 2023, this time partnering Salman Owega.
 In a series that had been significantly weakened following the introduction of a rule which mandated each lineup to contain at least one silver-ranked driver, Seppänen and Owega took four victories, including a weekend sweep at the Sachsenring, to win the title in the final round.

-In 2024, the Finnish driver returned to defend his GT Masters crown, this time being joined by Tom Kalender at Landgraf.
+In 2024, Seppänen returned to defend his GT Masters crown, this time being joined by Tom Kalender at Landgraf.